pateli18/codestarter/README.md

-# FireStarter
+# CodeStarter

-FireStarter is a tool for assembling a repo using copy/paste.
-Inspired by the installation of components with [shadcn/ui](https://ui.shadcn.com/), FireStarter allows you to easily bring in code and alter it without having to worry about assembling internal packages.
+CodeStarter is a tool for assembling a repo using copy/paste.
+Inspired by the installation of components with [shadcn/ui](https://ui.shadcn.com/), CodeStarter allows you to easily bring in code and alter it without having to worry about assembling internal packages.

 ![Run](./images/run.gif)